3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ![ohmine_dark_theme_overview](https://user-images.githubusercontent.com/86870826/134758710-65952382-d64c-4f44-b51a-77420082cb1a.png)

+## Latest Updates

+25-SEP-2021:

+New: Add Eye-Protector to protect your eyes from bright color images

+New: Add "span" tag style in the h1 heading to avoiding background-clip effects the span content

+New: Add new H5 & H6 heading style for better content separated experience, it would be useful for a long article writer

+New: Abstract Content Bar can now identify the Markdown Table content

+New: Add Tag-bar styling

+New: Add tag manager modal dialog styling

+New: Add option page styling

+New: Add Color Controller in the "root:" section of "userstyle.css", make it easy to centrally control all of the color values

+New: Add Print Switcher in the "root:" section of "userstyle.css", optional print out note title and sticky notes. (default: hide sticky notes)

+Update: Rearrange the priority of Abstract Content Bar color defines

+Update: Improve read & write experience, recolored and resized a few elements

+Update: Improve printing color & margin

+Fix: The "Ok" and "Apply" buttons of the Options page are position wrong

+Fix: HTML close tag doesn't show on the Abstract Content Bar when using the "Quick HTML tag" plugin to create the tag

+Fix: Sup-list margin wrong

 ## What is Joplin?
 Joplin is the best note-taking app in the market if you are looking for the below advantages: